 3rd Degrees: Complete tear and ruptured muscle or tendon.
 Limited or no range of movement.
 Severe pain initially and pain could subside after a while.

-In Dublin Sports Injury Clinic we have a thorough assessment to role out the mechanism of your injury.
+Dublin Sports Injury Clinic is a Physical Therapy Clinic based in Pearse Street, Dublin 2.
+We have a thorough assessment to role out the mechanism of your injury.
 The primary objective of our rehabilitation program will be the restoration of function to the greatest possible degree in the shortest possible time.
 We believe Patient’s education is an essential part of the rehabilitation program.
 We will explore the main root of their injury in layman terms and also show them the reason behind their rehabilitation program.

 Treatment will be classified into different phases according to the length of time since the injury occurred.
 We design a customized rehabilitation and prevention program (Read More) for every individual to help them to recover as quick as possible.
 We coach our patients and show them correct techniques and we progress their program step by step to help them get back to do what they love even stronger.